Talay Riley: Early life and career

-At the age of 18, Talay Riley signed his first major publishing deal with Global Publishing.
-His first appearance was in 2009, when he appeared on rapper Chipmunk's single which peaked at number 7 on the UK Singles Chart.
-He then went on to sign with Major Label Jive/Sony Records.
-Talay has toured with many UK/US artists including Skepta, Usher's Arena tour, and Trey Songz.
+His first appearance as Talay Riley was in 2009, when he appeared on rapper Chipmunk's single "Look for Me" which peaked at number 7 on the UK Singles Chart.
+For the same album, he co-wrote the song "Oopsy Daisy" for Chipmunk and Ms. D, which reached number one in the UK.
+He later went on to sign with Major Label Jive/Sony Records.
+Talay toured with many UK/US artists including Skepta, Usher's Arena tour, and Trey Songz.